A Guide To Commercial Test and Tag Services

 • Check for tangled or exposed cords that may become tripping hazards

-• Inspect power boards: make sure that ‘maximum load’ indicator is visible and easy to read.
+• Inspect power boards: make sure that the ‘maximum load’ indicator is visible and easy to read.

 Once each electrical item has been tested, it is tagged to confirm its functionality.
 The tag will clearly display who performed the test, the date of the test and when the next test is due.